Analyzing insurance data with an exponentiated composite Inverse-Gamma Pareto model: Numerical Examples

-To compare the performance of the different models when fitting the insurance datasets, NLL, AIC and BIC were used.
+To compare the performance of the different models when fitting the insurance datasets, NLL, AIC, BIC, AICc and CAIC were used.
 The description of the measures are listed as follows: \begin{itemize} \item \textbf{NLL:} Negative Log-Likelihood is defined as the additive inverse of the loglikelihood function as follows:

-$NLL$ reaches its minimum as the loglikelihood function reaches its maximum.
-Thus, minimizing $NLL$ is equivalent to maximizing the loglikelihood function.
-For the models with the same number of free parameters, $NLL$ can be utilized to compare the model performance, where a lower value of $NLL$ will indicates that a model fits the data better. \item \textbf{AIC:} Akaike's Information Criterion \cite{burnham} is defined as follows:

-where $k$ is the number of free parameters. $AIC$ can be used to compare the models with different number of parameters since the first term of $AIC$ decreases as the number of parameters increases, while the second term of $AIC$ increases as the number of parameters increases.
-A smaller $AIC$ value indicates that a model will fit the data better. \item \textbf{BIC:} Bayesian Information Criterion \cite{burnham} is provided as follows: